 Pop-quiz!
 According to my philosophy, does a candid photo of someone at the beach with no street in sight count as street photography?
 Yes!
 Ironically it does.
 Clear as mud?

-Okay, if you need some (shall we say) structure, Lomography’s 10 Golden Rules is the best collection of street photography guidelines I’ve seen compiled in one place.
+OK, if you need some (shall we say) structure, Lomography’s 10 Golden Rules is the best collection of street photography guidelines I’ve seen compiled in one place.
 Pay extra careful attention to rule #10.

 Head over to the Jalan Jalan photo gallery for more street photography examples and inspiration.